Skip to content

 The European Rugby Champions Cup annually takes place throughout the winter and into the spring.

-After three years of two 12-team sections, a change of format is expected with a move to four pools of six teams; two from the Premiership, two from the Top 14 and two from the URC.
+After three years of two 12-team sections, a change of format has been introduced with four pools of six teams; two from the Premiership, two from the Top 14 and two from the URC.

 Each team will play four pool matches, two home and away against the clubs from outside their domestic competition.